aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 	<img src="images/after-lambda-integration.png" width="60%">

+	> The plan data are randomly generated and loaded into a dynamoDB table by the CloudFormation.
+It might not always make economic sense.

 1. Feel free to test the voice interaction in the Console as well.

 </details>

 It's also valuable to understand what data is being passed to your Lambda function.
 Take a look at the `lex-workshop-LexBotHandler` function's **CloudWatch Logs**